KittenpawFromsoftfur/Hackulator/readme.md

 > Input is unsigned 64 bit number.
 > All input is case insensitive.
 > Default input format (when no prefix is given): decimal
-> Result order: dxb
+> Result order: buodxa
 > Result prefix visibility: buox
 > Auto saving: On
 >
 <<<<<<<<<<<<<<<<<<<<<<< COMMANDS >>>>>>>>>>>>>>>>>>>>>>>
 > help...
 Lists this help.
 > set_inputformat...
 Sets the default input format (when no prefix is stated).
 Parameters: <Input format label (see below "INPUT PREFIXES")>.
 Example: 'set_inputformat hexadecimal'
 > set_inputprefix...
 Changes the prefix of an input format to your preferred string.
 Parameters: <Input format label (see below "INPUT PREFIXES")> <string>.
-Example: 'set_inputprefix octal 0w'
+Example: 'set_inputprefix octal :w'
 > set_operator...
 Changes an operator to your preferred string.
 Parameters: <Operator label (see below "OPERATORS")> <string>.
 Example: 'set_operator exponential ^'
 > set_resultorder...
 Sets the order of results (not listed = not visible).
 Parameters: <One or more input format short names (see below "INPUT PREFIXES")>.
 Example: 'set_resultorder dxb'
 > set_resultprefixvis...
 Sets the visibility of prefixes on results (not listed = not visible).
 Parameters: <One or more input format short names (see below "INPUT PREFIXES")>.
 Example: 'set_resultprefixvis db'